remsflems/WinCleanSeckto/README.md

 **Usage**

-Download the script: WinCleanSeckTo.ps1
+1) Download the script: WinCleanSeckTo.ps1

-Execute on a Batch/CMD prompt (As Admnistrator):
+2) Execute on a Batch/CMD prompt (As Admnistrator): **powershell -ExecutionPolicy Bypass -File WinCleanSeckTo.ps1**

-powershell - ExecutionPolicy Bypass -File WinCleanSeckTo.ps1